The Andrew Longden

 The Andrew Longden 'Hero of Disability Sport' Award was introduced in 2018 in loving memory of Andrew Longden, the CP Teens UK RaceRunning Coach.
 Andrew, who sadly passed away at the beginning of 2018, coached CP Teens UK Founder, Ellie from when she started Athletics.
 With the development and growth of both CP Teens UK and RaceRunning, in 2015 Andrew started coaching RaceRunning for the charity.

 In 2017, Andrew was awarded 'Coach of the Year' by Cerebral Palsy Sport.
 His passion, love and dedication for his athletes and RaceRunning was incredible.
 Andrew was also a great friend who was passionate about developing the whole person and not just the athlete.
 He made so many disabled athletes believe in themselves as he had so much belief in them.
-He was also one of CP Teens UK Founder's, Ellie's, biggest supporters - Andrew supported Ellie in everything she did, turning her into the confident young lady that she is today and enabling her to believe in herself and go for her dreams.

 Andrew was also heavily involved in the Special Olympics in Yorkshire and coached a Special Olympics Athletics Group in Sheffield.